mathjax/MathJax-docs/config-files.rst

     <script type="text/javascript" src="path-to-MathJax/MathJax.js?config=default"></script>

 where ``path-to-MathJax`` is the URL to the MathJax directory on your server or hard disk.
-If you are using MathJax from the CDN, you can view the contents of `default.js
+If you are using MathJax from a CDN, you can view the contents of `default.js
 <https://github.com/mathjax/MathJax/blob/master/config/default.js>`_ as a
 reference, but you will not be able to edit the CDN copy.
 It is